prof-macris/ads/README.md

 # ads
-Advanced Data Structures discipline artifacts repository
+To students: repository for Advanced Data Structures classes

+*Other source codes in our exercises ;)